 Blythe Post Acute is located in Blythe, California, a city with a total of 24,310 people.
-This facility received an uninspiring overall grade of D in our grading scheme.
-Based on our ratings, this nursing home likely isn't the best fit for most people.
-More information on this nursing home's category grades is available below.
-Its best category is nursing, which is discussed in the next section.
+This is a solid facility, with an overall grade of B-.
+Based on our ratings, this nursing home likely wouldn't be a bad choice.
+One of the highlights of this facility's report card is its impressive nursing rating, which you can find in the next section.

 Blythe Post Acute